CrociDB/blog/content/post/bootsector-game.md

 I confess my initial motivation to get the book was to learn some assembly and enjoy a different challange.
 The introduction is pretty good and the examples very well explained.
 So after a third of the book, I decided to write my own game: a 2048 clone.

-I made a little video showing the game running from the boot sector:
+I'll describe here a little about the development of this project, but first you can [play it live](https://crocidb.github.io/retro2048/), using a x86 javascript emulator or watch the video I made:

 {{< youtube lexTohTMSNw >}}

-It's also [playable online here](https://crocidb.github.io/retro2048/), using a x86 javascript emulator.

-I'll describe here a little about the development of this project.

 ## Hello, World!